coderars/webpack-eleventy-img-loader/README.md

 ## Installation
 ```
-npm install webpack-eleventy-img-loader
+npm install webpack-eleventy-img-loader --save-dev
 ```

 ### Required dependencies

-This package does not install any new dependency.
-It assumes you already have the following packages installed in your project:
+> ⚠ **This package does not install any new dependency.
+It assumes you already have the following packages installed in your project:**

 - [webpack](https://www.npmjs.com/package/webpack) - version ^5.0.0
 - [@11ty/eleventy-img](https://www.npmjs.com/package/@11ty/eleventy-img) - version ^1.0.0